hexian000/kcptun-libev/README.md

 - `tcp.sndbuf`, `tcp.rcvbuf`, `udp.sndbuf`, `udp.rcvbuf`: Socket buffer sizes; see your OS manual.
   1. Defaults usually work.
   2. Larger UDP buffers (e.g., 1048576) can help; however, overly large receive buffers may be counterproductive here.
-  3. Avoid too‑small buffers to prevent performance degradation.
+  3. Avoid too‐small buffers to prevent performance degradation.
 - `user`: switch to this user to drop privileges, e.g., `"user": "nobody:"` means the user named "nobody" and that user's login group

 ## Observability

-There is a built‑in HTTP server for monitoring service status.
+There is a built-in HTTP server for monitoring service status.

 Add this line to your config file: